MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Product and price lists

-Catalogs of available products/services with assigned prices.
-Used to add items to quotes.
+Product and price lists are catalogs of available products/services that include assigned prices.
+They are used to add items to quotes.

 ### Product category